By Kimaya Singh

 Side Notes for Teachers

-A Restorative Yoga teacher training intensive or something similar is recommended before working with patients who are going through or recovering from chemotherapy.
+A Restorative, Yin Yoga teacher training intensive, or something similar is recommended before working with patients who are recovering from chemotherapy.
 Pranayama, meditation, and relaxation techniques are just as important as asana practice.
 Positive visualizations are a very important part of the meditation and relaxation sessions.

 To see our selection of Yoga instructor courses and continuing education courses for specialized Yoga certification, please visit the following link.